- Men's Health

 - Editor's Choice

 Dr Hani Daabis, Consultant in Reproductive Medicine and Gynaecology at BMI The Chaucer Hospital in Canterbury, has 25 years’ of experience in women’s health.
-Speaking in time with the national event, Dr Hani Daabis is encouraging women to learn more about their current and future fertility potential and their chances of conception.
+Speaking in fertility week, Dr Hani Daabis is encouraging women to learn more about their current and future fertility potential and their chances of conception.
 He advises women to think of fertility before they start to think about having children.